Delmar Creates a Tropical Oasis in SF

 Mainly the size, we wanted to develop three different zones (a chill area up front, big group table in the middle, and dance floor/party room in the back) that tied together design-wise; but were functional for the bar environment and flow of the room and still have the space feel like one room for larger events or big nights on the weekends.

 How would you describe your aesthetic?

-Both of us like modern clean design, but we wanted a warm welcoming space with a bit of glam.
-We tried to create a fun, modern, tropical design without being a Tiki Bar.
-In the end it's a neighborhood bar and it has to make people feel welcome and comfortable.
+Both of us like a modern, clean design, but we wanted a warm, welcoming space with a bit of glam.
+We tried to create a fun, stylish, tropical design without being a Tiki Bar.
+In the end, it's a neighborhood bar, and it has to make people feel welcome and comfortable.

 What is your favorite element of the design?

-Oooh that’s tough - there were so many fun things we did with the space and building it ourselves made every detail important.
-As we said earlier, The wallpaper was the inspiration piece, but finding the wood for the bar front and backbar (from Delta Millworks in Austin) was pretty cool.
+Oooh, that’s tough - there were so many fun things we did with the space and building it ourselves made every detail important.
+As we said earlier, The wallpaper was the inspiration piece, but finding the wood for the bar front and back bar (from Delta Millworks in Austin) was pretty cool.
 And the swings.
 Those came out really cool and are just plain fun.
 It’s such a kick to see adults eyes light up when they walk in and see the swings.
-The reactions we get from 21 year olds and 50 year olds have been the same.
-People just want to immediately sit and swing for a minute.
+The reactions we get from 21-year-olds and 50-year-olds have been the same.
+People immediately want to sit and swing for a minute.

 *This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links, click here for our full policy and disclosures.